incognite-lab/myGym/README.md

-Learn more about the toolbox in [documentation](https://incognite-lab.github.io/mygym/)
+Learn more about the toolbox in our [documentation](https://incognite-lab.github.io/mygym/)

 ## Modular Structure

-We developed fully modular toolbox where user can easily combine the predefined elements into custom envinronment.
-There are specific modules for each component of the simulation.
-User can easily modify and add custom modules.
+We have developed a fully modular toolbox where the user can easily combine the predefined elements into a custom environment.
+There are specific modules for each component of the simulation, as depicted in the following scheme.

 ![alt text](myGym/images/schemas/mygym_scheme.png "myGymscheme")